Jeff Robbins: Co-founder Lullabot, Executive Coach

 IVAN: Right.
 Like that's the first thing, you think.

-I was also, as I mentioned, a parent and there's a lot about being a parent, that is sort of built in with kind of leadership skills and leading and I think with Orbit I was kind of hesitant to take a leadership position, to be too opinionated, to be too preachy is probably not quite the right word, but it's something in that area.
-But with this band I know I kind of bring that with me.
-I think, I'm writing more confidently and kind of presenting a more confident. more sort of opinionated perspective, than what was happening in the nineties.
+I was also, as I mentioned, a parent and there's a lot about being a parent, that is sort of built in with leadership skills and leading and I think with Orbit I was hesitant to take a leadership position, to be too opinionated, to be too preachy is probably not quite the right word, but it's something in that area.
+But with this band I know I bring that with me.
+I think, I'm writing more confidently and presenting a more confident, opinionated perspective than what was happening in the nineties.

 IVAN: And, you're still being authentic in making this music for yourself, for the way you think that it should be made and not for the audience, which is, I think, a wonderful thread to have in any creative work that you do.